Coherent-Partners/spark-python-sdk/README.md

 two types of it:

 - `SparkSdkError`: usually thrown when an argument (user entry) fails to comply with the expected format.
-Because it's a client-side error, it will include in the majority of cases the invalid entry as `cause`.
+Because it's a client-side error, it will include the invalid entry as the `cause` in most cases.
 - `SparkApiError`: when attempting to communicate with the API, the SDK will wrap any sort of failure (any error during the roundtrip) into `SparkApiError`, which includes the HTTP `status` code of the response and the `request_id`, a unique